Let others know that there is hope and understanding. You can change the way the world sees mental health.

 - More likely to be criminalized than offered health care services.

 - Afraid of rejection to the point that they don’t always pursue opportunities.

 Many people living with mental health conditions don’t feel comfortable talking to their friends and family about what they’re dealing with.
 Those living with a mental health condition don’t want it any more than a person would want a broken leg.
 But focused thought and effort can’t make depression go away, just as focusing on healing won’t fix a shattered bone.

 Even worse, individuals living with mental illness often internalize the stigma that exists in our culture, damaging hopes for recovery.
 Some don’t seek treatment from a mental health professional.
 Their conditions worsen because they aren’t receiving the support and care they need to recover.
 Too often, people take their own lives because they don’t hear that they are not alone, that they can recover, and that there is hope.

 To change this harmful status quo, NAMI is asking everyone to take our StigmaFree Pledge.
 Building a movement for change will require commitments from individuals, businesses, organizations, campuses and churches, as well as others.

 Every day brings new hope.
-Every day, we have an opportunity to help create broader understanding of mental health, overcome stereotypes and break down barriers.
+Every day, we have an opportunity to help create a broader understanding of mental health, overcome stereotypes and break down barriers.
 We can all do a little bit more each day to eliminate stigma and replace it with help and hope.

-Together, we will turn the tide on stigma by spreading awareness, support and understanding for every person who experiences mental illness.
+Together, we will turn the tide on stigma by spreading awareness, support, and understanding for every person who experiences mental illness.
 Together, we can make a difference for the better.